 The more we do that, the more we can build a mindful relationship with ourselves.

 2. Based on what I feel, what do I need?

 In the second part of this exercise, I invite you to ask yourself: “based on what I am feeling right now, what do I need?”

 As I said before, the first time that I practiced it, I couldn’t give a name to my needs.
-It took me a lot of patience and guidance to navigate my needs in a meaningful way.
-The more you practice this, the more you will be able to identify your needs.
+It took me a lot of patience and guidance to navigate my needs in a meaningful way (I thought that I didn’t have specific needs).